zhouxingtuan/eproto/README.md

         lua gen.lua xxx.proto

 # How to use the lua api
+    embedded the code into your program, now support with Lua5.1/LuaJIT only: eproto.cpp
+        eproto.h
     use the api follow to register a file: eproto.register_file("xxx.pb")
     user the api follow to register a buffer from pb file: